-"Part D: Recommended Fluids and Lubricants" lists some recommended products to help keep your vehicle properly maintained.
+"Part D: Recommended Fluids and Lubricants" lists some recommended products necessary to help keep your vehicle properly maintained.
 These products, or their equivalents, should be used whether you do the work yourself or have it done.

-"Part E: Maintenance Record" provides a place for you to record the maintenance performed on your vehicle.
-Whenever any maintenance is performed, be sure to write it down in this part.
-This will help you determine when your next maintenance should be done.
-In addition, it is a good idea to keep your maintenance receipts.
+"Part E: Maintenance Record" is a place for you to record and keep track of the maintenance performed on your vehicle.
+Keep your maintenance receipts.
 They may be needed to qualify your vehicle for warranty repairs.